 Stanley McChrystal, former US Commanding General in Afghanistan, speaks at a TED event.
-This video demonstrates several Teaching Points that will teach you something about Speaking and Leadership.
+This video demonstrates several Points that will teach you something about Speaking & Leadership.
 Let’s discover what they are-

 1. One point is his voice.
 It’s not silky smooth, it’s verygravelly isn’t it?
 He’s not loud nor demonstrative and yet you’ll find the audience engaged.
 You can see & hear, that having a Nice, Pleasant, “Easy to Listen to” voice isn’t mandatory to maintain audience attention.

 (ps~ if you’re interested in more information re: Voice, see Show# 20)

 2. I counted only one Slide in his Presentation, demonstrating that You don’t need a library of slides to make your Case.
 You may discover that fewer slides, or even NO Slides, frees You to more fully Connect to your Audience.